 33 new cases of Covid-19 in Saskatchewan

-Eight people are in hospital.
-Six people are receiving inpatient care; four in the Saskatoon zone, one in the North West zone and one in the North Central zone.
-Two people are in intensive care, one in Saskatoon and one in Regina.
+Twenty people are in hospital.
+Sixteen people are receiving inpatient care; nine in the Saskatoon zone, one in the Regina zone, one in the North West zone, five in the North Central zone.
+Four people are in intensive care; three in Saskatoon and one in Regina.

 Overall in Saskatchewan to date: